ZYJLiu/solana-fork/docs/src/developing/gaming/big-accounts.md

 ```

 If your account gets bigger it gets a bit more complicated.
 Solana does not allow Cross Program Invocations with accounts bigger than 10Kb.
 Anchor does use a CPI to initialize all new accounts.
-So it calls the System Progamm internally to create a new account.
+So it calls the System Program internally to create a new account.
 You can allocate more memory to your account like this with an extra transaction:

 ```js